simonbowly/math-code-guidelines/README.md

 * Immutable objects.
 Immutable objects represent input and output data in a structured and descriptive way.
 Because their data cannot change, there's no possibility of side effects.
 Use frozen structures (`frozenset`, `tuple`) and [dataclasses](https://docs.python.org/3/library/dataclasses.html) to define them.
-(Open question here re: whether to enforce immutability in code (e.g. [pyrsistent](https://pyrsistent.readthedocs.io/en/latest/)) or rely on the "Python is an adult programming language" mantra.
+    * Open question here re: whether to enforce immutability in code (e.g. [pyrsistent](https://pyrsistent.readthedocs.io/en/latest/)) or rely on the "Python is an adult programming language" mantra.
+    * Use `dataclass(frozen=True)`.
+This is a little inconsistent if you use mutable structures within it though.
+The absence of frozendicts in the language makes certain use cases tricky.
+    * Trust the user?
+Probably the main case to avoid is assignments.
+    * You could use the frozendicts package, but its old and was rejected from the python standard library (ref PEP).
+    * Building stuff from [pyrsistent](https://pypi.org/project/pyrsistent/) objects could be a good standard, but there's probably unnecessary overhead and complexity involved.

 * Mutable objects with well-defined invariants.
 Classes help you to define a public API for methods that users of the object should call (users being functions or other classes).